-Academic staff are invited to contact Rebecca Forster, Sustainability Manager, if they are interested in having one of the team deliver a lecture, seminar or workshop for students.
+Academic staff are invited to contact Rebecca Mills, Head of Sustainability, if they are interested in having one of the team deliver a lecture, seminar or workshop for students.

 Technicians and other members of staff involved in the disposal of general waste and hazardous waste are able to take part in Waste Management training, which will look at compliance in regards to storing and disposing of waste on campus.